On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: Generic Lower Bound in the Fixed-Confidence Setting

 we make the assumption that there exists a set $\cP$ of probability measures such that for all $\nu=(\nu_1,\dots,\nu_K)\in \cM_m$, for $a\in\{1,\dots,K\}, \nu_a\in\cP$ and that $\cP$ satisfies

 A class $\cM_m$ of bandit models satisfying this property is called \textit{identifiable}.

-All the distribution-dependent lower bounds derived in the bandit literature (e.g. \cite{LaiRobbins85bandits,MannorTsi:04,Bubeck:BestArm10}) rely on \textit{changes of distribution}, and so do ours.
+All the distribution-dependent lower bounds derived in the bandit literature \citep[e.g.,][]{LaiRobbins85bandits,MannorTsi:04,Bubeck:BestArm10} rely on \textit{changes of distribution}, and so do ours.
 A change of distribution relates the probabilities of the same event under two different bandit models $\nu$ and $\nu'$.
 The following lemma provides a new, synthetic, inequality from which lower bounds are directly derived.
-In other words, this result, proved in Appendix \ref{proofs:ChangeDist}, encapsulates the technical aspects of the change of distribution.
-To illustrate the interest of this result even beyond the pure exploration framework, we give in Appendix \ref{proof:LaiRobbins} a new simple proof of \cite{Burn:Kat96}'s generalization of Lai and Robbins' lower bound in the regret minimization framework based on Lemma \ref{lem:Cornerstone}.
+This result, proved in Appendix \ref{proofs:ChangeDist}, encapsulates the technical aspects of the change of distribution.
+The main ingredient in its proof is a lower bound on the \emph{expected log-likelihood ratio} of the observations under two different bandit models which is of interest on its own and is stated as Lemma~\ref{lem:CornerstoneLike} in Appendix~\ref{proofs:ChangeDist}.
+To illustrate the interest of Lemma~\ref{lem:Cornerstone} even beyond the pure exploration framework, we give in Appendix \ref{proof:LaiRobbins} a new, simple proof of \cite{Burn:Kat96}'s generalization of Lai and Robbins' lower bound in the regret minimization framework based on Lemma \ref{lem:Cornerstone}.